PRIMAVERA-H2020/primavera-val/README.md

   -f FILE_FORMAT, --file-format FILE_FORMAT
-                        the CMOR version of the input netCDF files being submitted (CMIP5 or CMIP6) (default: CMIP6) -l LOG_LEVEL, --log-level LOG_LEVEL
+                        the CMOR version of the input netCDF files being submitted (CMIP5 or CMIP6) (default: CMIP6) -s, --single-file     validate a single specified file rather than a directory -l LOG_LEVEL, --log-level LOG_LEVEL
                         set logging level to one of debug, info, warn (the default), or error